-Technically, there is a kitchen in my dorm building…on a different floor…and the stove kind of works…if you have 20 minutes to wait for a pot of water to boil.
+Technically, there is a kitchen in my freshman dorm building…on a different floor…and the stove kind of works…if you have 20 minutes to wait for a pot of water to boil.
 While I do absolutely love cooking, I’ve avoided the dorm kitchen as much as possible this year.

-So, when I came up with an easy way to make a vegetarian burrito bowl without doing any actual cooking or even leaving my dorm room.
-I thought I’d share in case there are others of you out there who don’t like to make complicated meals or who are cooking for one, or don’t enjoy making complicated meals!
+So, I came up with an easy way to make a vegetarian burrito bowl without doing any actual cooking or even leaving my dorm room.
+I thought I’d share in case you’re in the same dorm room boat, are cooking for one, or don’t enjoy making complicated meals!